World's Northernmost Roadtrip

 Another one for the bucket list: driving above the Arctic Circle

 Travellers who want to get away from the crowd, and are not scared of long distances

 On this journey, we want to 'Strengthen efforts to protect and safeguard the world’s cultural and natural heritage' in alignment with the UN SDG 11.4.
 Travel at the intersection between the resilience of the Northern wildlife flourishing among the Arctic tundra and the fragileness of our majestic glaciers.
-You will discover how to follow the indigenous Sami rhythm of living by weather and season and explore their nomadic lifestyle with the challenges they face in today’s world.
+You are invited to follow the indigenous Sami rhythm of living by weather and season and explore their nomadic lifestyle with the challenges they face in today’s world.

 Itineraries are designed by our travel curators in collaboration with our partners to give you the most rewarding experience possible.

 Please note that itineraries can be tailored to your specific wishes when you make an inquiry.

 Brave travellers make the bracing journey all the way north to Finnmark, an area of Arctic tundra at the topmost region of Norway, where extraordinary wildlife flourishes.
 Those who make it here are confronted by powerful landscapes, warm-hearted Northerners, and a rich culture commemorated in both historical relics and spectacular modern art.
 You are about to experience the long, bright days in an almost lunar landscape, where the North Sea hits land.

 To travel to the top of the world is not as hard as you might think.
 Kirkenes can be accessed with SAS or Norwegian from Oslo, alternatively one could also fly into Ivalo in Northern Finland via Helsinki and make your way to Kirkenes from there.